 Lynda Walsh introduces Latour’s notion of modes of existence to the science vs. religion debate

 “We are all exceptional cases.
 We all want to appeal against something!
 Each of us insists on being innocent at all cost, even if he has to accuse the whole human race and heaven itself.”― Albert Camus, The Fall What accounts for Heidegger’s fall from grace into Nazism?
-This topic is touched on in the Continue Reading …
+This topic is touched on in the episode on Being and Time.
+Continue Reading …